 The lectures and PowerPoint (PPT) slides from the course are being made available online for anyone interested in Lonergan’s thought through a video platform called Panopto©, which recreates the original lecture and class discussion.
 This format makes it possible to watch the video of the class session and also simultaneously view the PPT slides used to illustrate it.
 Each class session has been divided into two (2) parts.
 There is a separate link for each part of each class session.

-We have also provided outlines of the main topics covered during each class session.
+We also have outlines of the main topics covered during each class session.
 Times for key points are also included in the outline, so that you can scroll ahead to that topic if you so desire.
 The link to the outline for each session is located alongside the corresponding link to the Panopto recording for that session.

 In addition, Dr. Timothy J. Lynch, Lecturer emeritus in the School of Philosophical Studies at The Queen’s University of Belfast, has been preparing transcriptions of the class lectures.
-Links to the transcripts that have been completed are also provided, along with links to the video recordings of the sessions and the outlines.

 The class session video is in the upper left corner, and the corresponding PPT slides to the right.
 This initial view is the standard view.